 The middle ear is accessed by one of the above described techniques.

 The prosthesis is joined to the remaining ossicular chain.
 If the prosthesis is approximated directly to the tympanic membrane, a portion of cartilage is used between the two to prevent extrusion.

 The tympanic membrane is reconstructed (if required) and replaced.

 Variable; usually 1-2 hours.

-Infection (Rare): If BIPP (a bright yellow antiseptic) ribbon is used, this causes a yellow-brown discharge which can be confused for infection.
+Infection: If BIPP (a bright yellow antiseptic) ribbon is used, it causes a yellow-brown discharge which can be confused for infection.

 Hearing loss: As with all middle ear surgeries there is a small risk of hearing deterioration because of manipulation of the ossicular chain.

 Prosthesis loosening: This may happen over time in some cases, resulting to deterioration in hearing.
 Some patients may therefore need a revision procedure.

 Taste disturbance: The chorda tympani runs across superior tympanic membrane, and should be recognized and preserved.
 Damage can result to a metallic taste, although this normally improves over time.

 Dizziness: Generally, a temporary postoperative effect, but occasionally persists.